nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Currently, we only support same-day events.
   Events which stretches across multiple days are not supported.
 * `undo` can only undo the most recent valid command.
+* Data files are not allowed to be modified directly.
+  Integrity of data files are not verified, hence modified data files might introduce bugs into the program.

 [[Back to top](#index)]